 Browsing: Orson Welles On The Air

-On this episode we’ll hear the first part of a two part production of Hamlet Orson Welles did for The Columbia Workshop.
-This first aired September 19, 1936.
+On this episode, we’ll hear the first of four consecutive shows Welles did for Suspense.
+The Most Dangerous Game first aired September 23, 1945.

 On this episode we hear from This Is My Best with another Welles adaptation of Heart Of Darkness.
 This one aired March 13, 1945.
 The story was also adapted by Welles for the Mercury Theater, and Campbell Playhouse.